lukasz2049/deckBuilder/README.md

 See directory `exampleTpl` for examples.

 ## Functions
 Following functions are avaliable in the both types of templates:
--`$this->safeChars ($string)` trims the string and transliterates non-ASCII characters.
+- `$this->safeChars ($string)` trims the string and transliterates non-ASCII characters.
--``$this->stringToFilename ($string)`` transforms string into filename-safe form (safeChars + removes characters other than alphanumeric, dash, underscore and dot and limits the string length to 250 characters).
+- `$this->stringToFilename ($string)` transforms string into filename-safe form (safeChars + removes characters other than alphanumeric, dash, underscore and dot and limits the string length to 250 characters).
--`$this->stringToSelector ($string)` removes characters that aren't allowed in a CSS selector.
+- `$this->stringToSelector ($string)` removes characters that aren't allowed in a CSS selector.

 ## Field Template
 In the field templates following variables are avaliable: